tutti-ch/react-styleguide/src/styles/Colors/Readme.md

 ### Greyscale

-The base colors are used for navigation & other interface elements.
+The colors used for text

 ```jsx noeditor
 <Colors